Send the link below via email or IMCopy

 Human beings are

 .
-Therefore, we must exercise our intellectual capacties well in order to flourish.
+Therefore, we must develop and use our intellectual capacities in order to flourish.

 We are also